Collect all the most “Wah-Laos” moments from Luang Prabang

 Tuk-tuk your way around Luang Prabang

 Like in Cambodia and Thailand, riding a tuk-tuk is one of the easiest ways to get around Luang Prabang.
-Not only is it convenient and quick, prices can always be negotiated.
+Not only is it convenient and quick, but prices can always be negotiated.
 The tuk-tuks in Laos also feel safer and are more spacious!